Pet Insurance Icon

 Actively comparing other policies can be a good way to minimise the costs of pet insurance, particularly if you’ve recently been hit with a significant price hike.
 From there, consider whether switching to another policy (which could include paying any cancellation fees) is worth it, especially, as there could be a brief period during the switch when you have no cover.

-Keep in mind, switching providers becomes a little more complicated when dealing with any underlying conditions with your pet, as your new insurer will have to decide whether to provide cover, even if your current provider already does.
+Keep in mind, switching providers becomes a little more complicated when dealing with any underlying conditions with your pet.
+While you may be covered for a particular issue with your existing insurer, a new provider may not provide cover as it will be classed as a pre-existing condition.
 Because of this, it’s important to read the fine print of any new policy to ensure your pet is covered for what they need.
-Read our guide if you want to find out more about switching pet insurance providers.

 What do vets do if you can’t afford treatment?

-If you’re thinking about getting a pet, or are a seasoned pet-owner, you may be wondering what happens if you cannot afford treatment.
-This problem could arise of you don’t have pet insurance or your pet develops a condition not covered by your policy, resulting in having to pay the full unsubsidised cost of a medical procedure or medication.
+If you don’t have pet insurance or your pet develops a condition not covered by your policy, you may be required to pay the full unsubsidised cost of a medical procedure or medication.
+But what if you can’t afford to pay?

-If this happens, depending on the clinic, they may refuse treatment (or recommend euthanasia) if a payment cannot be made, though a vet should not unreasonably withhold first-aid or pain relief in emergency situations.
-Because of this it’s crucial to speak to your vet to see what options are available.
+If this happens, depending on the clinic, they may refuse treatment, recommend alternative treatments, or even suggest euthanasia.
+However, a vet should not unreasonably withhold first-aid or pain relief in emergency situations.
+Because of this, it’s crucial to speak to your vet to see what options are available.

 In certain circumstances, your vet may be able to offer a payment plan to help you cover the cost of the treatment or recommend cheaper alternatives as a compromise (though this may mean further treatments are required later down the line).
 In the case of the former, make sure to consider if these payment plans charge interest as this could mean paying more than the original cost of the treatment over time.